-- July -- Create budget.
-Appoint volunteers to hamfest/convention committee. - September -- Notify committee members outlining their responsibilities.
-Begin promotional effort.
-Strike agreement with site management. - November -- Recruit commercial exhibitors. - December -- Obtain status reports from committee members.
-Give committee members overall progress reports. - January -- Recruit food vendors. - March -- Continue two-way communications with committee members. - April -- Mail promotional flyer to all ARRL members in the ARRL Division.
+12 months prior -- Create budget.
+Appoint volunteers to hamfest/convention committee.

+9 months prior -- Notify committee members outlining their responsibilities.
+Begin promotional effort and strike an agreement with site management.

+7 months prior -- Recruit commercial exhibitors.

+6 months prior -- Obtain status reports from committee members.
+Give committee members overall progress reports and recruit food vendors.

+4 months prior -- Continue two-way communications with committee members.

+3 months prior -- Mail promotional flyer to all ARRL members in the ARRL Division.
 Post to the event's web site (if applicable) and be sure to update your announcement on the ARRL web site if any particulars of your event have changed since the sanctioning of the event.
-Promote via broadcast email if possible. - June -- Mail second promotional flyer and send emails. - July -- Hamfest!
+Promote via broadcast email if possible.

+1 month prior -- Mail second promotional flyer and send emails.

+Month of -- Hamfest!

-DECISIONS: One-Day or Two-Day Event?
+One-Day or Two-Day Event?

 The one-day hamfest entails less expense, man-hours and chance of failure than the longer event.
 Programming can be held to a minimum.
-Swapping, eye-balling, picnicking, competing or a talk by one of the local hams on their latest project will provide a full day of fun for attendees.
+Swapping, eye-balling, picnicking, or a talk by one of the local hams on their latest project will provide a full day of fun for attendees.
 If your hamfest site is not near an area where non-ham members of the family can find entertainment, include activities for them in your hamfest program.
 The happy ham at a hamfest is the one who has a happy family!

 The two-day hamfest takes a significantly greater commitment.
 To guarantee success you MUST have the undivided support of the clubs in your area, your dealers and manufacturers and a larger source of advance funds available.
 The longer and larger the hamfest, the greater the demands placed on your committee's time and the larger their area of responsibility.
-Once the Chairman begins to assign jobs, the number of manhours required to operate the event will astound you.
+Once the Chairman begins to assign jobs, the number of man-hours required to operate the event will astound you.
 Some of the additional budget requirements are: security charges, electrical installation, booth installation charges, janitorial expenses, extra insurance, program booklet printing, regional and national advertising (last optional), ad-copy layout charges, traveling expenses for speakers, salaries for electrical work and maintenance.